GriffithUniLibrary/advanced-data-wrangle-2/content/4-lesson.md

 - now type `Great Hammerhead` in the `Text filter`
   - note the results are the same, so no changes needed
 - perform a filter for each of the four names above and check if correctly named.
- - note that `Mako` and 'Wobegong` are generic names and we can't identify the species exactly, so we won't be able to match on these.
+ - note that `Mako` and `Wobegong` are generic names and we can't identify the species exactly, so we won't be able to match on these.

 Now that we have cleaned up as many inconsistancies possible, let's match the key variables:
 - Go to `QldShark_2017_Clean_v2` project